coderedcorp/coderedcms/docs/getting_started/install.rst

    http://localhost:8000 in your browser, or http://localhost:8000/admin/ to log in with your admin account.

-You now have CodeRed CMS up and running.
-Next, :doc:`customize_design`
+✨🎉 You now have CodeRed CMS up and running! 🎉✨

+Follow the tutorial to build :doc:`tutorial01`